GrammaticalFramework/gftest/README.md

      --show-funs           Show all available functions
      --funs-of-arity=2     Show all functions of arity 2 --show-coercions      Show coercions in the grammar
-     --show-contexts=8410  Show contexts for a given concrete type (given as FId) --concr-string=the    Show all functions that include given string -q --equal-fields        Show fields whose strings are always identical -e --empty-fields        Show fields whose strings are always empty
+     --show-contexts=8140  Show contexts for a given concrete type or a range of concrete types (given as FIds)
+     --concr-string=the    Show all functions that include given string -q --equal-fields        Show fields whose strings are always identical -e --empty-fields        Show fields whose strings are always empty